ledwards/holocron/README.md

 * `open ios/holocron.xcodeworkspace`
 * `Product -> Archive`
 * Select `Distribute App` and then `TestFlight Internal Only`
-* Go to App Store Connect: [https://appstoreconnect.apple.com/apps] and select `Holocron`, then click the `TestFlight` tab
+* Go to App Store Connect: [https://appstoreconnect.apple.com/apps] and select `Holo`, then click the `TestFlight` tab
 * Wait for current build to finish processing and click `Manage` next to Missing Compliance
 * Answer `No`, click `Start Internal Testing` and then `Save`

 ## Common Problems
 * main.jsbundle is missing or needs rebuild: `npx npm run postinstall`
 * reinstall pods: `cd ios &&  pod cache clean --all && pod install && cd ..`